colevandersWands/fosdem-2019/4-open-source-open-education.md

 # [open source !== open education](https://janke-learning.github.io/fosdem-2019/#/open-source-open-education)

-[open education resources](https://opensource.com/resources/what-open-education) are resource used for education that are published under an open-source license.
+In the world of computers and programming, there is open source.
+In the world of education there are [open education resources](https://opensource.com/resources/what-open-education), resource used for education that are published under an open-source license.
 This includes software but also things like slides, lesson plans, word problems, videos, etc. Let's that idea one step further and define __open education__ as:

-> any educational content or methods that can be readily adopted & adapted to a wide variety of contexts by direct stakeholders (teachers, students, parents, employers, ...) working within their existing means.
+> any educational content or method that can be readily adapted to a wide variety of learning environments by direct stakeholders (teachers, students, parents, employers, ...) working within their existing means.

-provide two definitions, one for _open-source_ and one for _open-education_:
-* __open-source__: any software for which the source code is freely available.  there are many different classes of open-source licenses, but they all share this common core.
-* __open-education__: any form of education that can be readily adopted & adapted to wide variety of contexts by those directly involved (teachers, students, parents, employers, ...).

-This definition of open-eductaion has stricter implications than does the more general definition of __open educational resources__.

-  open source but not open education
-    - freecodecamp
-    source is available, but adapting it is beyond the skill or time of almost all educators or students open education but not open source
-    - replit
-    source is closed
-    but the tool enables teachers to create and manage their own courses & exercises and students can use this to collaborate, share and study their own challenges open source & open education
-    - python tutor
-    the source is open for developers to do what we please with the tool is phenominal for enabling students and teachers to improve whatever they are doing
+This definition of open-eductaion is a stricter standard than is generally placed on open-source software or open educational resources, but it is a very important distinction to make.
+In the world of programming, every new piece of software and every additional tool can add substantial complexity to your project.
+In the world of education resources are always short, professional trainings are too few, and workloads are too high.
+On the flip side, teachers & students are the ones who know their contextual challenges better than anyone.

+When preparing open resources for computing education it is important to ballance ease of use with prescription, creating resources that enable teachers & students alike to flexibly update their existing courses or easily create new ones without needing to learn a whole new set of single-purpose tools.

+### Index

 ## [js-parsons](http://js-parsons.github.io/) vs. [parsonizer](https://janke-learning.github.io/parsonizer/)